yodada/ChampSim/README.md

 - Execution traces under the folder ChampSimTraces that ChampSim will need to compute IPC.
-You do not need these traces to train your models, they are only provided to facilitate an evaluation of instructions per cycle (IPC).
+You do not need these traces to train your models, they are only provided to facilitate an evaluation using IPCs.
 Note that you do not unzip execution traces as ChampSim expects it to be in the zipped format.

 ## Output File